VertebrateResequencing/wr/jobqueue/testdata/README.md

 fixtures as a discoverable gate.
 The normal `make test` and `make race` targets do not run browser tests.

+## Dependent job details

+`dependent-job-details/` contains a browser fixture for dependent jobs waiting on a dependency group that has not appeared yet.
+It serves the real status page, injects a fake websocket, opens the dependent-job details row, asserts that the visible status row explains the missing dependency group wait, and writes a screenshot.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: